-Gilbert, a Democrat, was the representative for Kentucky's 8th congressional district from 1905 to 1907.
+Gilbert was the representative for Kentucky’s 8th congressional district and was a Democrat.
+He served from 1905 to 1907.

 From Dec 1899 to Mar 1907, Gilbert missed 243 of 554 roll call votes, which is 43.9%.
 This is worse than the median of 30.1% among the lifetime records of representatives serving in Mar 1907.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 |Dec 1901-Feb 1902||18||3||16.7%||38th|

 |Dec 1902-Mar 1903||114||48||42.1%||81st|

 |Dec 1903-Apr 1904||49||15||30.6%||52nd|

 |Dec 1905-Feb 1906||25||6||24.0%||40th|

 The information on this page is originally sourced from a variety of materials, including: